Ademking/ademking.github.io/_posts/2023-01-21-monaco-placeholder.md

 ## The problem

-The Monaco editor is a great editor, but it doesn't have a placeholder.
+Monaco editor is a great editor, but it doesn't have a placeholder.
 There is no option to add a placeholder to it.

 VSCode is using Monaco, and it has a placeholder.
 So I decided to look at the source code of VSCode and see how they did it.